joaobuibergen/numerical-modeling-book/LinearAdvectionEquation/differenceSolution.md

 # Solution of the difference equation

-We shall solve {eq}`eq:diffEquation` analytically because we want to illustrate some aspects of the numerical solution of {eq}`eqAdvection` by the leapfrog scheme.
-Indeed, while it is equation {eq}`eqAdvection` that we ultimately want to solve, the time marching scheme will effectively solve {eq}`eq:diffEquation`.
+We shall solve {eq}`eq:diffEquation` analytically to illustrate some aspects of the numerical solution of {eq}`eq:Advection` by the leapfrog scheme {eq}`eq:Leapfrog`.
+Indeed, while it is equation {eq}`eq:Advection` that we ultimately want to solve, the time marching scheme will effectively solve {eq}`eq:diffEquation`.
 Thus, by studying the exact solution to {eq}`eq:diffEquation` and how close it is to {eq}`eq:anaSolution`, the exact solution of {eq}`eqAdvection`, we shall be able to say whether or not our time marching method is suitable to the task.

 We assume an exponential solution to {eq}`eq:diffEquation`: